 At least for Breakfast, at least for a snack, we prepare an instant omelet with or without various sausage additives.
 I love chorizo for its sharpness, it’s wonderful in an omelette.
 For the base, take a bun from any flour or brioche.

-Spicy, crunchy, sharp cookies can be served as an appetizer to wine, as an addition to the cheese Board.
+Spicy, crunchy, spicy cookies can be served as an appetizer to wine, as an addition to a cheese board.
 Chorizo in cookies leaves a light peppery aftertaste.
-For a sharper cookie, you can add a pinch of hot ground pepper.
+To add piquancy to the liver, you can add a pinch of hot ground pepper.

 How do you feel about meat pies??
-Or rather to the spicy sausage pies… Offer to cook a very delicious rich cake.
+Or, rather, to spicy sausage pies… I propose to cook a very delicious pastry pie.
 This cake is baked for Easter in Spain.
 Yeast dough, meat filling and boiled eggs…